SOLAS-TTRPG/SOLAS/Spells.md

 - Range: 6 Tiles
 - Scalable: +1 Creature (they both have the same primary attribute scaled)

 When you cast this spell, you select a primary attribute of a creature you can see within range to boost.
 If you use this attribute for a check or attack before the end of your next turn, you roll an additional die.
-For up to the next two consecutive turns, you may continue adding an additional dice
+For up to the next two consecutive turns, you may continue adding an additional dice.

 ### Disguise Self
 - **Concentration**